-The city agrees to deduct dues for the union from the wages of an employee who is a member of the union and whose position is covered by this agreement in accordance with N.J.S.A.
-52:14-15.9E. as amended, provided that at the time of such deduction there is in possession of the city a current "checkoff authorization" form, individually and voluntarily executed by the employee: said "checkoff authorization" form to be provided by the union.
+The city agrees to deduct dues for the union from the wages of an employee who is a member of the union and whose position is covered by this agreement in accordance with NJSA 52:14-15.9E, as amended, provided that at the time of such deduction there is in possession of the city a current "checkoff authorization" form, individually and voluntarily executed by the employee; said "checkoff authorization" form to be provided by the union.
 The union shall be responsible for securing the signatures of its members on said forms and delivering same to the city.
-The city will withhold dues in two equal monthly installments.
+The city will deduct these amounts in two equal monthly installments.